firebird-finance/firebird-docs/docs/BSCFAQ.md

 #### Binance Smart Chain EXPANSION FAQ

-**VALUE AND GVVALUE TOKENS**
+<p align="center">VALUE AND GVVALUE TOKENS</p>

 **1) What are the benefits of holding the VALUE token on the Ethereum Mainnet network?
 Give me reasons not to sell.
 Some are assuming that the VALUE token will be abandoned now that vBSWAP is being created.
 Can you clarify the use case for VALUE?**

-VALUE will always be a governance and profit receiving token of the whole ecosystem if staked in vGov (formerly known as the Governance Vault V2).
+$VALUE will always be a governance and profit receiving token of the whole ecosystem if staked in vGov (formerly known as the Governance Vault V2).
 With the new farming token on BSC, gvVALUE holders will get extra rewards at BSC if they choose to bridge their gvVALUE to BSC and stake in gvVALUE-B/BUSD 98/2 pool (there will be more chains in the future)

 **2) What do I need to do with my VALUE tokens that are staked in vGov?
 Is it OK to leave them in vGov?**